-Named after the scientific name of cacao trees, Theobroma Cacao, scientists found it had similar stimulation and heart effects to caffeine.
+Named after the scientific name of cacao trees, Theobroma Cacao, scientists found it had similar but milder stimulation and heart effects to caffeine.

-Theobromine is associated with increases in energy and urine production.
-It also decreases the likelihood of high blood pressure and asthmatic episodes .
+Theobromine is associated with increases in energy and urine production, and the potential to shield heart health and airways .

 Theobromine primarily functions to improve your circulatory, respiratory, and excretory systems .

-Theobromine also blocks adenosine receptors.
-These usually trigger hormones such as norepinephrine, that can increase blood pressure, but theobromine acts to block this.
+Theobromine also blocks adenosine receptors, which usually trigger hormones such as norepinephrine that can increase blood pressure.
 It increases the speed the brain responds to signals, such as increased heart rate.

-Theobromine causes blood pressure to decrease quickly due to the widening of blood vessels .
+Theobromine may cause blood pressure to decrease by widening the blood vessels and stimulating urination (diuretic) .